hoangduytran/blender-manual/manual/editors/text_editor.rst

 .. _bpy.types.SpaceTextEditor.use_find_all:

 Case
-   Search is sensitive to upper-case and lower-case letters.
+   Search is sensitive to uppercase and lowercase letters.
 Wrap
    Search again from the start of the file when reaching the end.
 All